-In 2016, CO2 emissions per capita for Indonesia was 2.03 metric tons.
-CO2 emissions per capita of Indonesia increased from 1.35 metric tons in 1997 to 2.03 metric tons in 2016 growing at an average annual rate of 2.23 %.The description is composed by Yodatai, our digital data assistant.
+In 2016, CO2 emissions per capita for United States of America was 15.56 metric tons.
+CO2 emissions per capita of United States of America fell gradually from 20.44 metric tons in 1997 to 15.56 metric tons in 2016.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 Carbon dioxide emissions are those stemming from the burning of fossil fuels and the manufacture of cement.
 They include carbon dioxide produced during consumption of solid, liquid, and gas fuels and gas flaring.

 The US economy has extensive influence on global economic dynamics.
 Download our US Economy Data Brief to stay up to date with easy access to the most critical data from leading sources.